 Massachusetts Retirement Taxes

 Planning a retirement in the Bay State?
-From Cape Cod to the Berkshire Mountains, there are many wonderful places to retire in Massachusetts – if you don’t mind a little snow.
+From Cape Cod to the Berkshire Mountains, there are many wonderful places to retire in Massachusetts, so long as you don’t mind a little snow.

 The state’s tax system is similar to others in the region, in that it fully exempts Social Security retirement benefits while taxing most other forms of retirement income.
 Retirees for whom Social Security is the primary or sole source of retirement income will therefore face a fairly low tax bill.
-However, given the state’s high cost of living (26.2% above average), living off Social Security alone in Massachusetts may be difficult.
+However, given the state’s high cost of living, living off Social Security alone in Massachusetts may be difficult.

 Is Massachusetts tax-friendly for retirees?